RMerl/asuswrt-merlin/README-merlin.txt

         no longer necessary, such as timezone DST, https auth, etc...
       .
 Many additional 3G USB devices supported
       .
 Upgraded radvd
+   - FIXED: NAT loopback rules would actual NAT every lan to lan connections instead of only those needing the loopback (bug in Asus's code)
+   - FIXED: GRO compatibility with PPTPD (related to NAT loopback)
+   - CHANGED: Re-enabled GRO support
    - CHANGED: Merged this file with the RT-N16 version.
    - CHANGED: Re-enabled Dual WAN (was disabled in RM10-11 since it was broken in build 144)